 Losing a full row of teeth can be a painful and stressful experience.
 Replacing your teeth shouldn’t be.
-At Conklin & Ward Dental Group, we partner with patients to fully repair the form and function of their smiles.
+At Transcendent Smiles, we partner with patients to fully repair the form and function of their smiles.
 We offer a variety of tooth replacement options including removable dentures and traditional implant dentures.
 All-on-4 dentures are some of the most innovative restoration options we offer.
 They allow us to provide the advanced stability and longevity of implant dentures, using a much less invasive implant placement procedure.
-If you want to learn more about your tooth replacement options, contact our Millersville dental office to schedule a consultation today.
+If you want to learn more about your tooth replacement options, including All-on-4 dental implants in Millersville, MD, contact our dental office to schedule a consultation today.
 We’ll review your situation and partner with you to create a plan to restore full, healthy function to your smile.

 Almost any patient is able to receive successful implant supported tooth replacement utilizing the All-on-4 method.
 Because the placement method utilizes the parts of the jaw that have the highest level of density to support the implant posts, they have a much higher success rate than traditional implant posts for patients who are fully or partially edentulous (without teeth).

 All-on-4 implant dentures require us to strategically position four implant posts.
 Two are placed vertically into the jaw to support the front of the denture.
 The other two implants are positioned diagonally into the front of the mouth, supporting the back part of the denture.
 By maximizing the denser bone at the front of the jaw, patients are more likely to successfully receive dental implants without the need for invasive gum or bone tissue grafts.